02 June 2015

 Attend the OCLC Research Update at ALA Annual in San Francisco on Monday, 29 June from 10:30 – 11:30 am at the Moscone Center North, Room 125. #oclcresearch #alaac15

 View this webinar recording (coming soon) to learn more about OCLC's contributions to the transformation of the Internet from a web of documents to a web of data as described in the newly published book, Library Linked Data in the Cloud: OCLC's Experiments with New Models of Resource Description, written by Carol Jean Godby, Shenghui Wang and Jeffrey K. Mixter. #oclcresearch #linkeddata

 New paper explains factors influencing archaeologists' and zoologists' skepticism about data preservation

 “Destruction/Reconstruction: Preservation of Archaeological & Zoological Research” is available in a special digital curation issue of Archival Science, Volume 15, Issue 2.
 A preprint is also available online.

 Linked data implementers invited to participate in OCLC Research International Linked Data Survey by 17 July 2015

 OCLC Research is repeating this survey to learn details of specific projects or services that format metadata as linked data and/or make subsequent uses of it. #oclcresearch

 In recognition of National Inventors' Month, we're featuring the top 25 inventors found in books and movies held by libraries. #wtworldcat #inventors

 OCLC Research is one of the world's leading centers devoted exclusively to the challenges facing libraries and archives in a rapidly changing information technology environment.
-Our mission is to expand knowledge that advances OCLC's public purposes of furthering access to the world’s information and reducing library costs.
+Our mission is to expand knowledge that advances OCLC's public purposes of advancing libraries and librarianship.